“Hospitality is not to change people,

 but to offer them space where change can take place.”

 Henri J.M.
 Nouwen

 Hospitality is one of the Quiet Garden Movement’s values, alongside contemplative prayer and nature (re)connection.
-At the Charlecote Quiet Garden we take hospitality seriously: whether its fresh coffee upon arrival, homemade cake before you leave, or a comfy sofa to relax on, we try to create the best possible environment in which you can rest and revive.
+At Charlecote Quiet Garden we take hospitality seriously: whether it is fresh coffee upon arrival, homemade cake before you leave, or a comfy sofa to relax on, we try to create the best possible environment in which you can rest and revive.
 It isn’t fussy.
 It’s often simple.
 It hopefully contributes to a renewing day.

 If you are coming on your own tea, coffee and biscuits are on offer throughout the day.
 You’re welcome to bring your own lunch, but for a small cost we can provide you with soup and sandwiches.
 Contact us if you’d like to discuss this further.

 Food is usually veggie or vegan.
 We easily cater for gluten and dairy free diets.
 Just let us know when booking.